VladoPortos/folder.view2/README.md

 Manual for now, need to figure out how to submit to Unraid app store.

 ### Backup
-If you already have this plugin setup go to Plugins -> FolderView and "Export All" your current settings!
+If you already have this plugins older version setup go to Plugins -> FolderView and "Export All" your current settings!

 However if you arelady can't access FolderView go to Settings via UI, go to: